medavox/distribackup/docs/report/report.md

 Downside is, the system isn't as decentralised; we rely on a central Publisher

 The difference between remote copies and the new copies in the spoke is always known, as the remote files are the same as the spoke's file pre-change
-We don't need to solve rsync's diff between remote files problem, we can just use a normal diff algo
+We don't need to solve rsync's diff between remote files problem, we can just use a normal diff algorithm

 publisher authority (ie which mirror can update the network) can be controlled with an arbitrary token, eg an RSA key or password

 * allowing us to move the publishing mirror dynamically
-* which moves us back into the use-case area of 1 person, many machines like dropbox!
+* which moves us back into the use-case area of 1 person, many machines like DropBox!
-* something like ssh private key? possibly a password? should be sth. intangible, portable
+* something like ssh private key? possibly a password? should be something. intangible, portable
 * this has the bonus of being conceptually easy for lay users to understand

 when there's a new publisher,